-This easy and delicious Egg Salad is made with hard-boiled eggs, creamy mayonnaise, diced red onion, sweet paprika, and a hint of mustard.
-Learn How to Make the BEST Egg Salad Recipe and add it to your favorite salads, sandwiches, or enjoy it straight from the bowl.
+Easy Egg Salad Recipe made with hard-boiled eggs, creamy mayonnaise, diced red onion, sweet paprika, and a hint of mustard.
+Learn how to make the BEST egg salad and add it to your favorite salads, sandwiches, or enjoy it straight from the bowl.

 Inexpensive, easy, and high in protein, egg salad has the talent of being incredibly basic or extremely complex.
 Created sometime after the introduction of mayonnaise in the early 1800s, it remains more than two centuries later, a favorite for both sandwiches and salads all across Europe and America.